the-bimbly1/nanoSID/README.md

 **A raw, nasty 6581 SID emulator for nanoTracker.**

-This is a simple but faithful single-voice Commodore 64 SID instrument.
+This is a simple single-voice Commodore 64 SID instrument.
 No fluff, no overcomplicated features — just the core nasty character of the real 6581 chip.

 ### Features